PlasmaPy/PlasmaPy/README.md

 Department of Energy, the Smithsonian Institution, and Google Summer of Code.
-Ongoing PlasmaPy development is being supported through a collaborative award from the U.S. National Science Foundation's Cyberinfrastructure for Sustained Scientific Innovation program.
+Ongoing PlasmaPy development is being supported through a collaborative award from the U.S. National Science Foundation's Cyberinfrastructure for Sustained Scientific Innovation program and a NASA HDEE grant.